Server data from the Official MCP Registry

 print(hit.title, hit.url)

-Rather than take our word for it, searchts ships a reproducible benchmark: it runs the unlocker over a set of (often bot-walled) pages and reports how many it read — keyless — and which tier carried each.
+Rather than take our word for it, searchts ships a reproducible smoke benchmark: it runs the unlocker over a small public page set and reports how many it read — keyless — and which tier carried each.
+A short body under the unlocker's minimum-content threshold is a fail, not a pass.
+Hard bot-walls belong in a local case file, not this suite — see benchmarks/README.md.

 python -m benchmarks.run # print a scorecard